California Spanish Assessment

 The purposes of the CSA are to

 • provide a high school measure suitable to be used, in part, for the State Seal of Biliteracy Link to external site.
-Currently, the California Spanish Assessment does not meet the requirements identified in California Education Code, Section 51460(a) of the State Seal of Biliteracy.
+Currently, the CSA does not meet the requirements identified in California Education Code, Section 51460(a) of the State Seal of Biliteracy.

 Visit the California Department of Education (CDE) California Spanish Assessment Link to external site web page for additional information.